 We prepare our consolidated financial statements in accordance with U.S. GAAP and we make certain estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and the related disclosure of contingent liabilities.
-Note 2, Summary of significant accounting policies, in the December 31, 2019 consolidated financial statements includes a summary of the significant accounting policies used in the preparation of our consolidated financial statements.
+Note 2, Summary of significant accounting policies, in the December 31, 2020 consolidated financial statements includes a summary of the significant accounting policies used in the preparation of our consolidated financial statements.
 While all of the significant accounting policies are important to the annual consolidated financial statements, some of these policies may be viewed as involving a high degree of judgment.

-On an ongoing basis, we evaluate our estimates and judgments, including those related to business combinations, revenue recognition, adequacy of allowance for doubtful accounts, adequacy of inventory reserve, valuation of goodwill and intangible assets, income taxes, useful lives of long-lived assets, adequacy of warranty reserve, royalty obligations, contingencies, stock-based compensation, and fair value measurement.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to business combinations, revenue recognition, valuation of goodwill and intangible assets, income taxes, adequacy of warranty reserve, royalty costs, contingencies, stock-based compensation, and discontinued operations.
 We base our estimates on historical experience, anticipated results and trends and on various other assumptions that we believe are reasonable under the circumstances.
 By their nature, estimates are subject to an inherent degree of uncertainty.
 Actual results could differ materially from our estimates.